nextgis/docs_toolbox/source/autocad_file_schema.rst

-Get layer list from DWG / DXF file
+Layer list from DWG / DXF file
 ==================================

 This tool generates a CSV containing the list of layers from a DWG or DXF file with information on geometry and feature count.